 In educational settings, we experience that teachers, parents, and students also climb this ladder with the initiative of teachers.
-Based on the experiences of the teachers in the project.
+Based on the experiences of the teachers in the project, we see that the empowerment experienced while climbing the steps on this ladder is also diverse.